QubesOS/qubes-doc/TemplateImplementation.md

 Snapshot device in AppVM
 ------------------------

 Root device is exposed to AppVM in read-only mode.
-The only place where AppVM can write something is:
+AppVM can write only in:

--   private.img - persistent storage (mounted in /rw) used for /home, /usr/local and maybe more in future versions
+-   private.img - persistent storage (mounted in /rw) used for /home, /usr/local - in future versions, its use may be extended
--   volatile.img - temporary storage, which is discarded after AppVM restart
+-   volatile.img - temporary storage, which is discarded after an AppVM restart

-The volatile.img is divided into two partitions:
+volatile.img is divided into two partitions:

 1.  changes to root device
 2.  swap partition

-Inside of AppVM, root device is wrapped by snapshot with first partition of volatile.img.
-Thanks to this AppVM can write anything to its filesystem (but this changes will be discarded after restart).
+Inside of an AppVM, the root device is wrapped by the snapshot in the first partition of volatile.img.
+Therefore, the AppVM can write anything to its filesystem - however, such changes will be discarded after a restart.